We recently found this amazing French Vaisselier cabinet for the breakfast room!

 Beautiful carvings carved directly into the framework and door panels give it the perfect provincial look!

 The top display piece is separate from the buffet.
-It has pegs that sit down into holes in the top of the buffet.
+It has pegs that sit down into holes in the top.

 It closely resembles my cherished Estanier cabinet, however it’s much larger.